What is Bipolar Disorder?

 Local Help and Advice

-ReCoCo: The Recovery Collegerun various peer-led support groups, and free educational and creative courses, which are open to anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.
+ReCoCo: The Recovery College run peer-led support groups, and free educational and creative courses, for anyone who would find them helpful in their recovery from mental illness, substance misuse, trauma or distress.

 Tyneside Women’s Health promotes the positive mental health and emotional well-being of women through various groups and activities.